aniseferreira/arethusa-skeleton-gen/README.md

 # arethusa-skeleton-gen
 *Arethusa XML Skeleton Generator* for sentences to be annotated in the Arethusa editor within the Perseids platform - perseids.org

-At the request of Anise Ferreira, carried out with the assistance of Gemini/Google Workspace/AI.
+By Anise Ferreira, carried out with the assistance of Gemini/Google Workspace/AI.

 The Perseids platform has stopped generating source code for annotating the AGDT Treebank, but it still allows users to import XML files and view previous annotations.